rjpais/TELEVIR_CLI_Bioinformatic_tool/README.md

 	In this case the file choose GUI will pop up and you can search you computer for the path to file.

-### If all works, you will see a folders for each sample and outputs files within will be generated systematically.
+### If all works, you will see folders for each sample and outputs files generated within generated systematically inside the results folder in the path where raw data files are located.